Quiet Riot: Steady decline and DuBrow's firing (1984–1989)

-The group's follow-up, Condition Critical, was released on July 7, 1984.
+The group's follow-up, Condition Critical, was released on July 27, 1984.
 Though successful, it was a relative critical and commercial disappointment, selling 1 million units and reaching only No. 15 on the Billboard album chart.
-This release included yet another Slade cover, the single "Mama Weer All Crazee Now."
+This release included another Slade cover "Mama Weer All Crazee Now", which was released as a single alongside a video that was played in heavy rotation on MTV.
 Frustrated over the album's failure to duplicate the success of its predecessor, DuBrow began expressing his opinion in the heavy metal press that many bands in the Los Angeles metal scene owed their success to what he saw as the doors opened for them by Quiet Riot.
-At one point he even compared his band to The Beatles.
+At one point, he even compared his band to the Beatles.
 DuBrow's verbal assaults angered many of Quiet Riot's musical contemporaries and alienated fans.

 DuBrow's tirades led to fan backlash and clashes in the media with several other Los Angeles-based metal bands, which resulted in Rudy Sarzo quitting the group in March 1985.
 After auditions, Kjel Benner was brought in to complete previously booked South American tour dates in April 1985.
 Despite any lingering hard feelings between DuBrow and Sarzo, the bassist briefly rejoined his former bandmates in May 1985 for the Hear 'n Aid sessions, a charity project headed by Ronnie James Dio to raise money for African famine relief.
 Sarzo resurfaced with former Ozzy Osbourne bandmate Tommy Aldridge two years later in Whitesnake, touring in support of the band's hugely successful self-titled 1987 album.
 Sarzo was permanently replaced in Quiet Riot by a reinstated Chuck Wright, after five years' absence from the band. and the group temporarily added keyboardist John Purdell for their 1986 tour.
-That year the album QR III was released and became another commercial disappointment.
+That year, the album QR III was released and became another commercial disappointment.